-- Pinpoint their salaried workers making below the new threshold of $47,476.
+- Pinpoint salaried employees making less than the new threshold of $47,476

-- Calculate the amount of hours each of these workers work on average a week.
+- Calculate the average number of hours each of these workers work in a week

-- Take note of the employees who are working on average of 40 hours a week or more as these will be the employees affected.
+- Note the employees working more than an average of 40 hours a week; these will be the employees affected

-- Using each affected employee’s salary and the hours they work on average, calculate each worker’s hourly rate.
+- Using each affected employee’s salary and average hours worked, calculate their hourly rate

 |Formula for Hourly Rates||(Salary / 52 weeks) / Hours Worked per Week|